Asifkhan127001/Penetration-test/Footprinting/Footprinting-INFO.md

 # What is DNS Footprinting?

-DNS Footprinting is a technique that is used by an attacker to gather DNS information about the target system.
-DNS Footprinting allows the attacker to obtain information about the DNS Zone Data, Domain Names, Computer Name, Network related information etc..
+Footprinting is the technique used for gathering information about computer systems and the entities they belong to.
+To get this information, a hacker might use various tools and technologies.
+This information is very useful to a hacker who is trying to crack a whole system.

 ## Different kinds of information that can be gathered from Footprinting are as follows: